rucs-uoft/rucs-uoft.github.io/assets/info/Submitting-to-RUCS.md

 1. Approach your supervisor and graduate mentor (if applicable) and express your interest in submitting to RUCS.
 Only proceed if they agree.
 2. After reading all of the provided documents, prepare a first draft.
 Ask your graduate mentor or supervisor to help edit the initial drafts.
 Your supervising professor should review the final draft of your extended abstract.
-3. Fill in the [online submission form](https://forms.gle/ABq8jcMdEH65H65K8) and attach a signed copy of the [supervisor approval form](http://rucs.ca/assets/info/Supervisor-Approval.pdf).  **The form should be submitted by December 15, 2018.**
+3. Fill in the [online submission form](https://forms.gle/ABq8jcMdEH65H65K8) and attach a signed copy of the [supervisor approval form](http://rucs.ca/assets/info/Supervisor-Approval.pdf).  **The form should be submitted by January 1, 2021.**

 You can expect a response from RUCS by mid-November.
 If your submission is accepted, editors will keep in touch throughout the revision process.